Meet the Board: Kirk Stambler

 Favorite space related show, podcast, or YouTube channel?

-Tim Dougherty is an ambassador for the Planetary Sunshade Foundation.
+Interview by Tim Dougherty.
+Tim is an ambassador for the Planetary Sunshade Foundation.
 He is the author of Timelapse (Ten Speed Press, 2020) and is currently developing a new book exploring the next era of space infrastructure.
 He runs Lagrange Points, a media project focused on defining the geography of space and humanity’s future beyond Earth.